 Special Notes Concerning Financial Aid for Ph.D.
 Students

 The English department's policy is not to offer admission to the doctoral program without an award of financial aid (although a student may decide not to accept the award for a variety of reasons, such as continuing employment elsewhere).
 Thus all Ph.D. applicants, with the possible exception of non-native speakers (see below), are required to apply for the teaching assistantship, and the deadlines for the two applications coincide, on Jan.
-15. Other sources of aid include Summer Research Grants for Teaching Assistants and Dissertation Year Fellowships.
+15. Other sources of aid include the Summer Teaching Assistantship and Dissertation Year Fellowships.
 Both are awarded by the Graduate School.

 Given the continuing availability of financial aid, the department is committed to funding doctoral students during their first four years of academic work.
 Funding normally consists of the teaching assistantship, which requires full-time status.
-However, for non-native speakers, funding may consist of a tuition waiver only (since by departmental policy non-native speakers are normally ineligible to teach English 401 or English as a Second Language).
+However, for non-native speakers, funding may consist of a tuition waiver only (since by departmental policy non-native speakers are normally ineligible to teach English 401 in their first year).
 The tuition waiver also requires full-time status.
 After a student has completed four years of academic work, the department will support his or her application for additional sources of aid.
-Such sources might include the dissertation fellowship, a graduate associate-ship plus instructorship, or a teaching assistantship at UNH-Manchester.
+Such sources might include the dissertation year fellowship, a fifth-year teaching assistantship, or a per-course adjunct position.